kubernetes-sigs/ingress2gateway/pkg/i2gw/providers/istio/README.md

 To take this all into consideration, translator aggregates prefix matches vs non-prefix matches for the istio virtualservice.HTTPRoute.
 And generates max 2 HTTPRoutes (one with prefix matches and ReplacePrefixMatch filter and the other if non-prefix matches and ReplaceFullPath filter).
 If any of the match group is empty, the corresponding HTTPRoute won't be generated.
-If all URI matches are empty, there would be HTTPRoute with HTTPRouteFilterURLRewrite of ReplaceFullPath type.
+If all URI matches are empty, there would be HTTPRoute with HTTPRouteFilterURLRewrite of ReplacePrefixMatch type.

 #### TLS